Kit Tagg Partner Case

 Conviction

 Foundational to the four lenses of my business case is the conviction that AI will reshape virtually every business system and process within Financial Services, from front office decision-making to back office operations, and eventually the leadership structures and economic models that sit above them.
-We are early in that curve.
+But we are still early in that curve.

-Baringa's depth of human capital, client trust, and agility put it in a strong position to be at the forefront of that shift.
+Baringa's client trust, depth of human capital, and agility put it in a strong position to be at the forefront of post-AI consulting, taking market share from established players.
 That is the opportunity I want to help build.

 People Leadership

 I have managed teams from 5 to 150 FTEs across strategy and delivery.
-The feedback I consistently receive from clients and colleagues is that I combine commercial sharpness with a human quality.
+The feedback I consistently receive from clients and colleagues is that I combine commercial sharpness with stewardship and empathy.

 People first.

-Family and personal commitments come before work.
-Full stop.
+Family and personal commitments come before work because that is how you retain top talent.
 Flexibility is not a perk, it is how I run teams.
 We figure out how the work gets done around that, not the other way around.

 A clear contract.